BACKGROUND IMAGE: verticalarray/stock.adobe.com

 - Rintagi is used to build CRM systems, ERP platforms and other types of products.
 As technologies advance, Ringtagi automatically performs updates to the platform weekly to fit an enterprise's needs.

-Don't dwell on the nuances of low-code vs. no-code
+Don't dwell on the nuances of no-code vs. low-code options

-When enterprises are caught between a low-code or no-code development platform, they have to consider their employees' skill sets.
+When enterprises are caught between a no-code or low-code development platform, they have to consider their employees' skill sets.
 Low-code's purpose is to speed development, while no-code is aimed at nontechnical users.
 However, the differences between the two approaches are getting smaller and smaller.

 Both platform types need some level of expertise.
 While there is little or no coding needed, users need to configure application functionally, which requires some IT knowledge.
 For nondevelopers, there are training courses that teach coding skills.
 As more enterprises adopt DevOps processes, the roles between IT admins and developers blur.
 As a result, employees need to build up their skills to meet the enterprise's needs.